Looking forward to the next ski season and thought you might get a new helmet with Bluetooth speakers?

 Audio ear pads for ski helmets can also make a lot of sense if you have sensitive ears and can’t find a set of portable earbuds that are comfortable for you.

-Designed by people who ski and snowboard the Alta Bluetooth helmet drop-in headphones are top-performing.
+Designed by people who ski and snowboard the OutdoorMaster drop-in helmet headphones are top-performing.
 They have a cable between them that keeps them together and it slides across the back of the ski helmet.

 Priced competitively against other ear pads that cost a lot more and do not necessarily perform as well.